gjbranham/Text-Finder/README.md

 # Text Finder

-Text Finder is an experimental search tool that works similarly to `grep`.
-It utilizes Go's concurrency features to speed up the search process.
+Text Finder is a search tool that works similarly to `grep`.
+It utilizes Go's concurrency features to dramatically speed up the search process.

 Clone: